 This course provides a survey of concepts, theories, and experiences for teaching art.
 It will enable the future elementary teacher to develop educational art units and lesson plans for the classroom.
 This is accomplished by imparting theoretical knowledge and experiencing practical applications.
+A general education core course.

-ARTZ105 VISUAL LANGUAGE - DRAWING Credits: 3
+ARTZ105 VISUAL LANGUAGE - DRAWING